Skip to main content

 Metrics

-The provided example uses the OpenTelemetry JS SDK and is based on OpenTelemetry exporter collector proto.
+These examples use the OpenTelemetry JS SDK and are based on the OpenTelemetry exporter collector proto.

 Before you begin, you'll need: